Aquinas' Five Ways

 Thomas Aquinas presented five proofs for God's existence based on motion, causation, contingency, degrees of perfection, and design.
 These remain the foundation of natural theology.

-Aquinas’ Five Ways are five arguments for God’s existence presented by Thomas Aquinas in his Summa Theologica around 1274, forming the bedrock of natural theology in the Catholic philosophical tradition.
-Each argument begins with an observable feature of the world - motion, causation, contingency, gradation, or purposeful order - and reasons backward to a divine source.
-They remain the most widely taught proofs for God in Western philosophy, but modern science and logic have exposed significant weaknesses in all five.
+Aquinas’ Five Ways are five proofs for God’s existence written by Thomas Aquinas around 1274 in his Summa Theologica.
+Each starts from an observable fact about the world - motion, causation, contingency, degrees of perfection, or apparent design - and works backward to God.
+They remain the most-taught proofs for God in Western philosophy and the foundation of Catholic natural theology, but modern science and logic have exposed major weaknesses in all five.
 We score them 15/100 for soundness.

 The First Way - The Argument from Motion

-Aquinas observed that everything in the world is in motion (or, more precisely, in a state of change).
-Whatever is in motion must have been set in motion by something else, since nothing can move itself from potentiality to actuality without an external cause.
-This chain of movers cannot extend infinitely, Aquinas argued, because without a first mover, no subsequent motion would ever begin.
-Therefore, there must be an Unmoved Mover - a being that causes all motion without itself being moved - and this is what we call God.
+Aquinas noticed that everything in the world is changing.
+Anything that changes must be changed by something else, because nothing can move itself from potential to actual on its own.
+This chain of movers cannot stretch back forever, because without a first mover nothing later in the chain would ever begin.
+So there must be an Unmoved Mover - a being that causes change without being changed itself - and this is God.

 The Second Way - The Argument from Efficient Causes

-The Second Way parallels the First but focuses on causation rather than motion.
-Every effect in the world has a cause, and that cause itself has a prior cause.
-An infinite regress of causes is impossible, because without a first cause, no subsequent causes (and hence no effects) would exist.
-Therefore, a First Efficient Cause must exist - and this is God.
+The Second Way mirrors the First but is about causes instead of motion.
+Every effect has a cause, and that cause has its own prior cause.
+The chain cannot go back forever, because without a first cause nothing later would exist.
+So there must be a First Cause - and this is God.

-This argument is structurally similar to the Kalam Cosmological Argument, though Aquinas was less concerned with the beginning of time and more with the ongoing causal structure of reality.
-Modern defenders sometimes distinguish between a temporal series (cause before effect in time) and a hierarchical series (a simultaneous chain of dependence), arguing that only the latter is truly what Aquinas had in mind.
+It is structurally close to the Kalam Cosmological Argument, though Aquinas cared less about the beginning of time and more about how reality is held together right now.
+Modern defenders split the chain into two kinds: a time-based series (cause before effect over time) and a hierarchical series (a chain of dependence happening all at once).
+They say Aquinas meant the second.

 The Third Way - The Argument from Contingency

-The Third Way observes that things in the world are contingent - they come into existence and pass away, meaning they could possibly not exist.
-If everything were merely contingent, then at some point nothing would have existed, and since something cannot come from nothing, there would be nothing now.
-Since things do exist, there must be at least one necessary being whose existence is not contingent on anything else.
+The Third Way notes that things in the world are contingent: they come into being, pass away, and could just as easily not exist.
+If everything were like this, then at some point nothing would have existed.
+And since something cannot come from nothing, there would be nothing now.
+But things do exist, so there must be at least one necessary being whose existence does not depend on anything else.

 The Fourth Way - The Argument from Degrees

-The Fourth Way is widely considered the weakest of the five.
-Aquinas observed that things exhibit varying degrees of qualities - some things are more good, more true, more noble than others.
-Degrees of a quality, he argued, require a maximum that serves as the standard and cause of that quality in all other things.
-Therefore, there must be a being of maximum goodness, truth, and nobility - and this is God.
+The Fourth Way is widely seen as the weakest of the five.
+Aquinas noted that things have qualities in different degrees - some are more good, more true, or more noble than others.
+Degrees of a quality, he argued, need a maximum that sets the standard and causes that quality in everything else.
+So there must be a being of maximum goodness, truth, and nobility - and this is God.

-The reasoning draws on Platonic metaphysics and the idea that degrees imply a perfect exemplar.
-However, the analogy breaks down under scrutiny.
+The reasoning comes from Platonic metaphysics and the idea that degrees point to a perfect example.
+But the analogy breaks down quickly.
 We can rank objects by temperature without needing a “maximally hot” being.
-Degrees of height do not require a tallest-possible entity.
-The argument conflates comparative judgments (which are relative) with the existence of an absolute standard, and most contemporary philosophers find this move unjustified.
+Heights do not require a tallest-possible entity.
+The argument confuses relative comparisons with absolute standards, and most modern philosophers reject the move.

 The Fifth Way - The Argument from Design

-The Fifth Way observes that natural bodies act toward ends - acorns grow into oaks, planets follow regular orbits, ecosystems maintain balance.
-Since unintelligent things cannot direct themselves toward goals, something intelligent must be directing them, just as an arrow requires an archer.
-This intelligent director of all natural things is God.
+The Fifth Way notes that natural things act toward goals - acorns grow into oaks, planets follow regular orbits, ecosystems balance themselves.
+Since mindless things cannot aim at goals on their own, something intelligent must be guiding them, just as an arrow needs an archer.
+This intelligent guide is God.

-This is Aquinas’ version of the teleological argument, and it was perhaps the most intuitively compelling of the Five Ways for centuries.
-However, it has been the most thoroughly undermined by modern science.
-Darwin’s theory of natural selection demonstrated that the appearance of purposeful design in biology can arise from undirected evolutionary processes - no intelligent archer required.
-The regularity of planetary orbits is explained by gravitational mechanics, not divine direction.
+This is Aquinas’ version of the teleological argument, and for centuries it was the most intuitive of the Five Ways.
+But modern science has hit it hardest.
+Darwin’s theory of natural selection showed that the appearance of design in biology can arise from blind evolutionary processes - no archer required.
+Planetary orbits are explained by gravity, not divine guidance.

 Modern Scientific Challenges

-Quantum mechanics poses a fundamental challenge to the first two Ways.
-At the subatomic level, events such as radioactive decay appear to be genuinely uncaused - a radium atom decays at a random moment with no prior determining cause.
-Virtual particles spontaneously appear and disappear in the quantum vacuum.
-These phenomena undermine Aquinas’ assumption that every change requires an external cause and every effect requires a prior efficient cause.
+Quantum mechanics is a serious problem for the first two Ways.
+At the subatomic level, events like radioactive decay appear to be truly uncaused - a radium atom decays at a random moment with no prior cause.
+Virtual particles pop in and out of the quantum vacuum.
+These facts undermine Aquinas’ assumption that every change needs an external cause.

-The rejection of actual infinities is another vulnerable premise.
-Aquinas assumed that an infinite causal chain is impossible, but modern mathematics routinely handles infinite sets and series.
-Some cosmological models, including certain eternal inflation scenarios, posit an infinite past with no first moment.
-If infinite causal chains are coherent, the need for a “first” cause or mover dissolves.
+The ban on actual infinities is another weak premise.
+Aquinas assumed an infinite causal chain is impossible, but modern math handles infinite sets all the time.
+Some cosmological models, including certain eternal inflation scenarios, propose an infinite past with no first moment.
+If infinite causal chains work, the need for a “first” cause disappears.

-Additionally, the laws of thermodynamics and conservation of energy provide explanations for change and motion that do not require an external sustaining cause in the way Aquinas envisioned.
-Energy transforms from one form to another according to physical laws, without needing a concurrent divine mover at each step.
+Finally, the laws of thermodynamics and conservation of energy explain change and motion without needing an external sustainer.
+Energy shifts from one form to another by physical law, with no divine mover required at each step.

 The Gap Between First Cause and God

-Even if one or more of the Five Ways succeeded in establishing a first cause, unmoved mover, or necessary being, a significant conceptual gap remains between that conclusion and the God of classical theism.
-Critics note that the arguments establish (at most) the existence of something that initiated or sustains the causal order.
-They do not establish that this something is:
+Even if any of the Five Ways worked, a wide gap remains between “first cause” and the God of classical theism.
+Critics note that the arguments at most prove something started or sustains the causal order.
+They do not show this something is:

-• Singular - there could be multiple necessary beings or first causes
+- Singular - there could be many necessary beings or first causes

-• Benevolent - nothing in the arguments addresses goodness or love
+- Benevolent - nothing in the arguments touches goodness or love

-• Interested in human affairs - an unmoved mover could be entirely indifferent
+- Interested in humans - an unmoved mover could be entirely indifferent

-Aquinas was aware of this gap and addressed it in subsequent sections of the Summa Theologica, but the Five Ways themselves do not bridge it.
-This is a common criticism of cosmological arguments generally - they may get you to a first cause, but the leap from first cause to a personal, loving God requires additional arguments.
+Aquinas knew this and tried to bridge the gap in later parts of the Summa Theologica, but the Five Ways themselves do not.
+This is a standard criticism of cosmological arguments: they may get you to a first cause, but jumping from first cause to a personal, loving God needs extra arguments.

 Defenders and Modern Reformulations

-The Five Ways are not without contemporary defenders.
-Thomistic philosophers like Edward Feser argue that most criticisms rest on misunderstandings - particularly the conflation of Aquinas’ hierarchical causation with temporal causation.
-On this reading, the arguments are not about what happened at the beginning of time but about what sustains existence right now.
-Every moment of change, they argue, requires a concurrent cause that is itself unchanged.
+The Five Ways still have modern defenders.
+Thomistic philosophers like Edward Feser argue that most criticisms rest on a misreading - in particular, mixing up Aquinas’ hierarchical causation (a chain of dependence happening all at once) with causation across time.
+On this reading, the arguments are not about what kicked things off at the start of time but about what holds existence in place right now.

-Other defenders reformulate the arguments using modern metaphysics.
-The Kalam Cosmological Argument can be seen as a refined version of the Second Way, incorporating Big Bang cosmology to argue that the universe had a temporal beginning and therefore requires a cause.
-The fine-tuning argument updates the Fifth Way by pointing to the precise physical constants required for a life-permitting universe rather than biological design.
+Others rebuild the arguments with modern science.
+The Kalam Cosmological Argument is essentially the Second Way updated with Big Bang cosmology to argue the universe had a beginning and so needs a cause.
+The fine-tuning argument updates the Fifth Way by pointing to the precise physical constants needed for life rather than biological design.

 Historical Significance

-Whatever their logical status, the Five Ways are historically unparalleled in their influence.
-They shaped Catholic philosophy for over seven centuries and were formally endorsed by the First Vatican Council in 1870 as demonstrating that God’s existence can be known through natural reason.
-The Summa Theologica remains the central text in Catholic seminary education, and the Five Ways are typically the first arguments students encounter in philosophy of religion courses worldwide.
+Whatever their logical status, the Five Ways have had unmatched historical influence.
+They shaped Catholic philosophy for more than seven centuries and were officially endorsed by the First Vatican Council in 1870 as showing that God’s existence can be known through reason.
+The Summa Theologica is still central to Catholic seminary training, and the Five Ways are usually the first arguments students meet in philosophy of religion.

-Their influence extends well beyond Catholicism.
-Islamic philosophy had developed similar cosmological reasoning centuries earlier through thinkers like Al-Ghazali and Avicenna, and Aquinas explicitly drew on these sources.
-The arguments also provoked some of the most important work in secular philosophy, from Hume’s critiques of causation to Kant’s analysis of the limits of pure reason.
+Their reach goes beyond Catholicism.
+Islamic philosophers like Al-Ghazali and Avicenna developed similar cosmological reasoning centuries earlier, and Aquinas drew on them directly.
+The arguments also sparked some of the most important work in secular philosophy, from Hume’s critiques of causation to Kant’s limits of pure reason.

 Our Scoring

 Soundness: 15/100.
-The Five Ways rely on Aristotelian metaphysics and medieval assumptions about physics that have been largely superseded.
-Quantum mechanics undermines the claim that every change requires an external cause.
-Evolution by natural selection explains apparent biological design without a designer.
-The rejection of infinite causal chains is no longer philosophically secure.
+The Five Ways rely on Aristotelian metaphysics and medieval physics that have largely been replaced.
+Quantum mechanics undermines the claim that every change needs an external cause.
+Evolution explains apparent design without a designer.
+The ban on infinite causal chains is no longer secure.
 The Fourth Way (degrees of perfection) commits a logical fallacy.
-While Thomistic reformulations address some objections, they require substantial additional premises that are themselves contested.
-Most contemporary philosophers of religion do not consider the original Five Ways sound as stated.
+Thomistic reworkings answer some objections but rely on extra premises that are themselves contested.
+Most modern philosophers of religion do not consider the Five Ways sound as written.

 Personal God: 40/100.
-Even if the arguments succeeded, they establish only an unmoved mover, first cause, or necessary being - none of which is necessarily personal, conscious, or interested in human affairs.
-Aquinas needed extensive additional argumentation in the Summa to connect the Five Ways to a personal God.
-The gap between “first cause” and “loving, personal deity who answers prayers” is wide, keeping this score moderate.
+Even if the arguments worked, they only establish an unmoved mover, first cause, or necessary being - none of which has to be personal, conscious, or interested in humans.
+Aquinas needed many more pages of the Summa to bridge from these to a personal God.
+The gap between “first cause” and “loving deity who answers prayers” is wide, keeping this score moderate.

 Creator/Designer: 65/100.
-The Five Ways map more naturally onto a creator or designer concept.
-An unmoved mover that initiates all change, a first cause that originates the causal chain, and an intelligent director of natural ends all fit the idea of a being that created or designed reality.
+The Five Ways fit a creator or designer more naturally.
+An unmoved mover that starts all change, a first cause behind the causal chain, and an intelligent guide of natural ends all match the idea of a being that created or designed reality.
 The Fifth Way explicitly invokes design.
-If any of these arguments worked, a creator or designer is a reasonable characterization of what they establish.
+If any of these worked, “creator or designer” describes what they establish.

 Higher Power: 70/100.
-This is the highest score because the Five Ways most naturally point to something like a higher power - a transcendent force or necessary being that underlies reality.
-A necessary being, an unmoved mover, or a first cause all qualify as a “higher power” without requiring the additional attributes (personality, benevolence, omniscience) that the arguments do not establish.
+This is the highest score because the Five Ways most naturally point to a higher power - a transcendent force or necessary being underlying reality.
+An unmoved mover or first cause counts as a “higher power” without needing the extra traits (personality, benevolence, omniscience) the arguments do not prove.
 The less specific the god concept, the better the Five Ways support it.